 - They are not finalizing the matter.

-The use of “are” forms the sentences in present continuous tense that describes something that is happening at the moment.
+The use of “are” forms the sentences in present continuous tense that describe something that is happening at the moment.

 - They are a good team.